bhiriyur/p5_Vehicle_Detection/README.md

 I would like to further explore the haar classifier and retraining the underlying cascading classifier and apply the heatmap thresholds to see how that works.
 Also in future, I would like to attempt using a DNN to find the bounding boxes directly (somewhat like the [YOLO](https://pjreddie.com/darknet/yolo/) approach).
 I would also like to attempt testing this pipeline on other videos that include heterogenous traffic.

 Currently my pipeline is quite slow (on account of using a long feature vector and multiple closely overlapping search windows) and it might not be suitable for real-time detection at a high frame-rate.
 I will attempt to improve the performance by adjusting regions of interest with scales (my initial attempt did not produce as good a result as the submission video).

+Another item on my todo list is to merge the pipelines from Project 4 with this pipeline so that lane-detection and vehicle detection are done simultaneously.